Composite Classical and Quantum Channel Discrimination: Technical Lemmas

 \begin{proposition} Let $\S,\T \subset \cptp$ be two closed, convex sets of channels.
 Let $\D$ be a quantum divergence that satisfies the data-processing inequality, is (jointly) lower semi-continuous, and also satisfies the direct-sum property.
 Then

 \end{proposition}

-\begin{proof} This proof is inspired by the proof of the similar minimax result \cite[Lemma 13]{brandao_adversarial_2020}.
+\begin{proof} After publishing the first version of this paper, we became aware that a similar result has also previously been shown in \cite[Theorem 2]{Gour_2019}.
+This proof is inspired by the proof of the similar minimax result \cite[Lemma 13]{brandao_adversarial_2020}.
 The $\geq$ direction follows immediately from very basic properties of $\inf$ and $\sup$.
 For the $\leq$ direction, let $\mu$ be a discrete measure on the set of density matrices $\DM[RA]$, and consider the function:

 where we write $\underset{\nu \sim \mu}{\mathbb{E}}$ for the expectation value with respect to the measure $\mu$ (this is the same as integrating $\nu$ with respect to the measure $\mu$).
 It is easy to see that a divergence that satisfies the data-processing inequality and the direct-sum property is jointly convex (see e.g.~\cite{khatri_principles_2020}).
 Hence the function $f$ is convex in its first argument, and it is clearly also linear (and hence concave) in the second argument.
 Note also that the set of channels $\cptp$ is bounded (for example in diamond norm) and hence compact, and so are the closed subsets $\S$ and $\T$.
 Then, by \autoref{lem:gen_minimax} we have